barryCFlynn/tombworld_adventure/README.md

 My README

+Bugs

+Death_Scene "no" answer looping and not exiting pyliny suggested using sys.exit() so imported sys and using this command to exit the program where needed

 Notes

 so the plan is to have multiple rooms and manage their decision making by typing their direction, i wonder if we could use another input to simplify it and also